Finnish Historical Society

 The Office of the Finnish Historical Society is located in the centre of Helsinki, the capital of Finland.
 The office is open on Wednesday 4-5 p.m.
 Address: Tieteiden talo, Kirkkokatu 6, 00170 Helsinki.

-Publishing, the most important function of the Society, is nowadays done in co-operation of the Finnish Literature Society.
+Books are nowadays published in co-operation of the Finnish Literature Society.
 The five peer-refereed publications by Historical Society are:

 Historiallisia Tutkimuksia (“Historical Research”, monographs in Finnish)